ivancuric/js-perf/README.md

 Testing in Chrome dev tools' device mode isn't a valid substitute to testing on a real mobile device.
 Using CPU and network throttling helps, but it's a fundamentally different beast.
 Test on real devices.

 Even if you are testing on real mobile devices, you're probably testing it on your brand spanking 600$ flagship phone.
 Thing is — that's not the device that your users have.
+The median device is something along the lines of a Moto G. Let's see how it stacks up.

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTkyOTQxMDZdfQ==
+eyJoaXN0b3J5IjpbLTY1MTcwODU1OV19
 -->